-From these disciplines whole areas can come together: computation and engineering can then approach to neurosciences and psychology.
-Even seeming so distant initially, it is astonishing to find out the roots of what is now understood as cognitive sciences are supported in the ambition of some to enable their machines with the same interpretative capabilities of humans.
-I would dare say that both perspectives are supported on the same points: perception and acting.
+From these disciplines, whole areas can come together: computation and engineering can then approach neurosciences and psychology.
+It is astonishing to find out the roots of what is now understood as cognitive sciences.
+I would dare say that all these perspectives are supported on the same points: perception and acting.

-The Mind, Body & Bytes_ is a personal website which has two main purposes: (i) promoting scientific research on artificial intelligence (AI) and neuropsychoanalysis fields; and (ii) contributing to the scientific dissemination in this area.
-Regarding the first one, it’s somehow obvious that English would be the most appropriate language for this.
-On the other hand, disseminating the scientific findings in these areas becomes an even more necessary demand in other languages, such as Portuguese, my native language.
-Having said that, and considering that maintaining a bilingual site would be impracticable at this time, I chose to use Portuguese as its primary language, not refraining me to write in English, always as possible and necessary.
-In order to help foreigner readers filtering the content, every post will also be classified by its language.
-Also, I’ve made available at the bottom of each page a Google Translator widget, which may be useful when reading posts in a language different than yours.
+This personal website has two primary purposes: (i) promoting scientific research on artificial intelligence (AI) and neuropsychoanalysis fields; and (ii) contributing to the scientific dissemination in this area.
+Regarding the first one, it’s somehow apparent that English would be the most appropriate language for this.
+On the other hand, disseminating the scientific findings in these areas becomes an even more necessary demand in different languages, such as Portuguese, my native idiom.
+About this last, it is in my roadmap to turn this site a bilingual one.
+Due to time constraints, not for now.

 About the author

-I graduated as an electrical engineer and then I won the world: with a backpack and an already renewed passport in my hands, I changed my public service vacancy in Brazil for a year as a visiting researcher in Portugal, while I was taking my master’s degree in computing.
+I graduated as an electrical engineer, and then I won the world: with a backpack and an already renewed passport in my hands, I changed my public service vacancy in Brazil for a year as a visiting researcher in Portugal, while I was taking my master’s degree in computing.
 I learned a lot.
 But much of this came from the people I met.
 I traveled to Asia and to Africa.
-I’ve been in Bolivia and in Norway.
-And between places, flavors, and unpleasantness, I began to outline what would be my main research object: the human perception.
+I’ve been to Bolivia and to Norway.
+And between places, flavors, and unpleasantness, I began to outline what would be my main research object: human perception.

-A few years later, in 2014, I became directly involved in projects related to the emerging technologies for big data and analytics, which brought me important insights into the need to model the problem and to deepen its understanding before any attempting of applying AI or machine learning techniques.
+A few years later, in 2014, I became directly involved in projects related to the emerging technologies for big data and analytics, which brought me essential insights into the need to model the problem and to deepen its understanding before any attempt to apply AI or machine learning techniques.
 From these cases, the questions about human perception and decision processes have reemerged.
 Searching for some theoretical justifications for these questions, I’ve approached neuropsychoanalysis and information theory, both now constituting the theoretical ground of my doctoral research, which I started in 2017 at UTFPR.